ananbananas/Packet-Attack/README.md

 $ ./app.py
 ```

-Then go to `http://localhost:3000` in a browser and fuck with it.
+Go to `http://localhost:3000` to play with it!